Royal question: King Leopold III

-Leopold III came to the throne in 1934 after his father, Albert I, died in a mountaineering accident.
+King Leopold III came to the throne in 1934 after his father, Albert I, died in a mountaineering accident.
 Albert, known as the "Knight King" (roi-chevalier or koning-ridder), had been hugely popular in Belgium after commanding the Belgian army during World War I (1914–18) while much of the country was under German occupation.
 Leopold's reign was marked by economic crisis in the wake of the Great Depression, and political agitation by both far-left and far-right parties.
 Amid this period of crisis, Leopold attempted to expand the powers of the monarch.
 He was widely suspected of holding authoritarian and right-wing political views.
 From 1936, Leopold was a strong supporter of Belgium's "independence policy" of political neutrality in the face of Nazi Germany's increasingly aggressive territorial expansion.

 German invasion and occupation, 1940–44

 On 10 May 1940, German forces invaded neutral Belgium without a formal declaration of war.
-Leopold headed immediately to Fort Breendonk, the headquarters of the Belgian army near Mechelen, to take control of the army.
+King Leopold III headed immediately to Fort Breendonk, the headquarters of the Belgian army near Mechelen, to take control of the army.
 He refused to address the Belgian parliament beforehand, as Albert I had famously done at the outbreak of World War I. The speed of the German advance, using the new Blitzkrieg approach, soon pushed the Belgian army westwards despite British and French support.
 On 16 May, the Belgian government left Brussels.